soleyhyman/peccary/docs/source/start.rst

     style="margin-bottom: 32px;"/>

-In-depth discussion of the choices and interpretations for :math:`H` and :math:`C` can be found in Hyman, Daniel, & Schaffner (in prep).
+In-depth discussion of the choices and interpretations for :math:`H` and :math:`C` can be found in Hyman, Daniel, & Schaffner (`arXiv:2407.11970 <https://arxiv.org/abs/2407.11970>`__).
 Additional documentation and examples for each function can be found in the :ref:`User Guide <user-guide>`.